gpufit/Gpufit/docs/gpufit_api.rst

 Description of constraints input parameters ...........................................

-:constraints: Pointer to initial parameter values
+:constraints: Pointer to model parameter constraint intervals

     A 1D array containing the model parameter constraint lower and upper bounds for all parameters (including fixed parameters) and for all fits.
 Order is lower, upper bound first, then parameters, then number of fits.